Reinforce revenue by strengthening ultrasound coding and compliance accuracy through expert education.

 - Case examples, augmented with insightful commentary, throughout the book, to reinforce correct code selection and identification of key terms in documentation

 Looking for more valuable coding education and news?
-Check out our new Diagnostic Radiology All-Access Pass and/or our Comprehensive Radiology All-Access Pass.
+Check out our new Diagnostic Radiology All-Access Pass and/or our Comprehensive Radiology All-Access Pass for a full range of comprehensive resources.

 CPT® is a registered trademark of the American Medical Association.